 The Undergraduate Program

 The department of interior design offers the Bachelor of Science and the Bachelor of Arts degrees.
 Both degree programs are accredited by the Council for Interior Design Accreditation (CIDA) and the National Association of the Schools of Art and Design (NASAD).
-The major curriculum of study is the same for both degrees except those seeking a Bachelor of Arts degree must fulfill additional humanities and language requirements.
-The Department of Interior Design does not offer a minor, although several courses may be taken by non-majors (Survey of Interior Design, Creative Problem-Solving, Social-Psychological Aspects of Design, Sustainable Design and Construction Systems... contact Tony Purvis at email@example.com to register.)
+The Department of Interior Design does not offer a minor, although several courses may be taken by non-majors.
+Contact Tony Purvis for more information about classes for non-majors at firstname.lastname@example.org)

 Interior Design at FSU is a "limited access" program.
 Students admitted to the University may declare a conditional major in Interior Design.
 There is no entry portfolio requirement to apply to FSU or the Interior Design program.
 Students are formally accepted into the program after taking three specific courses in the major: Survey of Interior Design, and Design Fundamentals I and II.
 At the end of the Spring Term a First Year Review will be held.
 From among the students who apply for this review of the work from these three classes, the top students will be chosen to proceed to the second year and beyond of study in Interior Design and will be accepted majors.
 Only 40 students from first year (Fall, Spring, and Summer) are formally accepted into the major for the second year of study.